patrickvorgers/Home-Assistant-Import-Energy-Data/SQLite/README.md

 #### Tooling
 - Download and install: DB Browser (64 bit) for SQLite https://sqlitebrowser.org/ (tested windows version 3.12.2)
+    - Make sure that the minimum SQLite engine version is 3.35.0.
+The can be checked via: Help -> About
 - Download and install/configure: WinSCP (https://winscp.net/eng/download.php)

 #### Home Assistant preparation